exercism/haskell/docs/TESTS.md

 someFunc ...
 ```

-If the exercise provides it, you'll a find a file with this name already
+You'll a find a file with this name already in place in `src/`,
-in place - in the same folder or in `src/` - which you can use as a starting
-point for your solution.
+which you can use as a starting point for your solution.

-Just keep in mind that this *stub*, if available, is there just for you
+Just keep in mind that this *stub* is there just for you to get started.
-to get started.
-Feel free to change it completely if you think it is the
-right thing to do.
+Feel free to change it completely if you think it is the right thing to do.

 #### Using packages